I'm a provider

 Autologous hematopoietic stem-cell transplantationis considered investigational as initial treatment of low- or intermediate-risk Ewing's sarcoma.

-Salvage allogeneic hematopoietic stem-cell transplantation for neuroblastoma or other pediatric solid tumors that relapse after autologous transplant or fail to respond is considered investigational.
+Salvage allogeneic hematopoietic stem-cell transplantation for pediatric solid tumors that relapse after autologous transplant or fail to respond is considered investigational.

 Autologous hematopoietic stem-cell transplantation for other solid tumors of childhood is considered investigational, including but not limited to the following: